- 43 shares

 - Avoid abbreviations.

 - Be careful using characters to separate words and phrases.
 Leave a space between commas, slashes (“/”), dashes (“–“), pipes (“|”), etc.

 For instance, the phrase “CFO, Senior Finance Manager” may be doomed, if it looks like any of these:

 CFO–Senior Finance Manager (dash with no spaces)

-Here’s a well-written headline that may be doomed because of formatting issues.
-Can you spot the errors?
+Here’s a well-written, SEO-friendly headline that may be doomed because of formatting issues and other mistakes: